MATH 104 Beginning Algebra

 After you have completed this course, you will be able to:

-•Manipulate algebraic and numerical expressions including fractions, decimals, and signed numbers.
+•Manipulate algebraic and numerical expressions including fractions, decimals,

 •Solve linear equations and inequalities both graphically and algebraically.